 A stainless non-tracking technology bracelet embossed with Alzheimer's Community Care's logo and the recognized Medical Alert symbol.
 Each bracelet has a unique identifying code and a 24/7 number which links to vital information.

 For Patients:

-· Living alone; and/or taking public transportation to the Organization's Day Center
+- Diagnosed with Alzheimer's disease or related neurocognitive disorder; - Live alone; and/or - Take public transportation to the Organization's location.

 If you encounter a patient wearing a Medical ID Bracelet, please ensure their safety.